vamshi354/Bike_sharing_assignment/README.md

 ## General Information

-- This projects does the data analysis/interpretation and prodicts which are the factors to influence for demand for shared bikes
+- This projects does the data analysis/interpretation and predicts which are the factors to influence for demand for shared bikes
 - This project tries to solve the business problem of understanding what factors effects positiveley/negatively on the Bikesharing company
-- Bike dataset is beinng used
+- Bike dataset is being used

 ## Conclusions